kittymagician/wyvern/README.md

 OpenAI - Report Writing*

 ## API Keys
 In order to use wyvern you will need to obtain API keys from ipinfo, shodan and OpenAi. ipinfo has a nice free tier.
-Shodan has a one-off paid account that refreshes tokens every 30 days and OpenAi has a pay as you go service.
+Shodan has a one-off paid account that refreshes tokens every 30 days and OpenAi has a pay as you go service however you can set hard limits and during testing/development the cost has been roughly $5 for lots of test reports.

 ## The Story
 wyvern was developed as a weekend project to try and "push the boundries" of what's possible with automation of passive DNS with OpenAI.